Soil Test? Why do I need one of those? Why is it important? What are you looking for in a soil test, anyway? 🧐

-Nutrients for healthy plant growth are divided into three categories: primary, secondary, and micronutrients.
-Nitrogen (N), phosphorus (P), and potassium (K) are primary nutrients that are needed in relatively large quantities compared to the other plant nutrients.
+Nutrients for healthy plant growth are divided into primary, secondary, and micronutrients.
+Nitrogen (N), phosphorus (P), and potassium (K) are primary nutrients that are needed in relatively large quantities compared to other plant nutrients.
 Calcium (Ca), magnesium (Mg), and sulfur (S) are secondary nutrients that are required by the plant in lesser quantities but are no less essential for healthy plant growth than the primary nutrients.
 Zinc (Zn) and manganese (Mn) are micronutrients that the plant (in very small amounts) requires.
 Most secondary and micronutrient deficiencies are easily corrected by keeping the soil at the optimum pH value.

 Conclusion on pH

 The major impact that extremes in pH have on plant growth is related to the availability of plant nutrients or the soil’s concentration of plant-toxic minerals.
 At pH values of 6.5 and above, phosphorus and most micronutrients become less available.
 In highly acid soils, aluminum and manganese can become more available, causing toxicity to the plant.
-Phosphorus, magnesium, and calcium are less available to the plant with low pH values.
+Phosphorus, magnesium, and calcium are less available to plants with low pH values.